 The experience at the hearing

-The employment tribunal is generally recognised as a less intimidating environment that the courts.
-However, claims in the tribunal more commonly go to a full hearing where the victim would have to be in the same room as their traffickers.
+The employment tribunal is generally seen as a less intimidating environment that the courts.
+The tribunal is a less formal environment with a more flexible procedure.
+Judges have been trained on human trafficking claims.
+There are well established systems of reasonable adjustments for vulnerable witnesses.
+However, claims in the tribunal more commonly go to a full hearing (as opposed to settling) so the victim would have to go through appearing in the tribunal and probably be in the same room as their traffickers.

-Claims in the employment tribunal are usually much quicker.
-All things being equal, a claim in the employment tribunal may take between six months and one year.
+Claims in the employment tribunal are usually quicker.
+All things being equal, and in normal circumstances, a claim in the employment tribunal may take between six and 18 months.
 Claims in the courts usually take longer.

-If a victim cannot obtain legal aid, it is very inadvisable to go to court because the victim will be at risk on costs.
+If a victim cannot obtain legal aid, it is very inadvisable to go to court, as opposed to the tribunal, because the victim will be at risk on costs.

 How many years of national minimum wage are owed?